yashmurty/standard-database-library/answer.md

 Note:
   - 1. The Ping, Close, SetConnMaxLifetime, etc. functions call all the read-replicas even if they are down.
     I have not modified these to use the healthy read-replicas only.
 I have only modified the `readReplicaRoundRobin` function to consider downtime based on health-check.

+Future TODO:
+- Modify the `Prepare` and `PrepareContext` functions to support read-replicas as well along with the master database.
+-